ileonc/OfficeDocs-SkypeForBusiness/Teams/teams-scoped-directory-search.md

 ---
-title: Limit who users can see when searching the directory in Teams
+title: Limit which users can seen when searching the directory in Teams
 author: MikePlumleyMSFT
 ms.author: mikeplum
 manager: serdars